 For every journey made with Eurostar, Club Eurostar members collect points, which means they will enjoy a range of benefits: free tickets, gifts, exclusive offers, tailor-made services, etc.

-The Club Eurostar scheme has 3 membership levels (Classique, Avantage and Carte Blanche), depending on the number of journeys made.
+The Club Eurostar scheme has 4 membership levels (Classique, Avantage, Carte Blanche and Étoile), depending on the number of journeys made.

 Find out more and sign up on the Club Eurostar web page.

 If you are a Club Eurostar member, you can collect points for any Eurostar journey booked with SNCB International.

 When booking your journey online via SNCB International, simply enter your Club Eurostar member number at the first stage of booking (in the "reduction and loyalty cards" field for each passenger).

 If you are booking your journey at a station or by telephone, simply provide our sales staff with your Club Eurostar member number.